Eseperio/yii2-files-catalog/readme.md

 manage nesting.
 That requires extra queries to get parents or childrens, but is way more efficient than nested-set pattern on system that require a lot of nodes and writes

+    Important: when a inode of type file is created, model is stored and then file data is stored.
+If file data can not be stored, model is deleted.
+This is done to avoid orphaned files.
+If you want to change this behavior, override `File::afterSave()` method.
+    You can check whether a file has been deleted by checking `hasErrors()` method.
+If it returns true, you can check `getErrors()` method to get the error message.